Summary

 # GPU: NVIDIA GeForce RTX 4090

 apt.
-The Windows drivers handle everything.
+The Windows drivers handle all GPU operations.
 Installing Linux NVIDIA drivers inside WSL2 will break GPU passthrough.
-If you accidentally installed them, remove them with sudo apt remove --purge nvidia-* and restart WSL2.
+If they have been installed inadvertently, they should be removed with sudo apt remove --purge nvidia-* and WSL2 restarted.

 SSH Key Management Between Windows and WSL2

-If you already have SSH keys on the Windows side and want to reuse them in WSL2:
+If SSH keys already exist on the Windows side and should be reused in WSL2:

 # Copy Windows SSH keys to WSL2